Derpitron/Discord-OTP-Forcer/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Fill out the necessary credentials in the `.env` file.
+3. Fill out the necessary credentials in the `user/cfg.yml` file.
 4. Run the `main.py` file.
 ```
-python src/main.py
+python main.py
 ```
 5. An automated Google Chrome window will open.
 When the hCaptcha appears, complete it as normal.
 6. Wait for either a successful login, or a closed browser window (Failure to brute force codes)